daob/Measurement-error-models/chapter1.md

 These models can be used to estimate the measurement error variance in longitudinal data.
 Such data are available from the [LISS panel](https://www.lissdata.nl/lissdata/about-panel).

 In the slides, error estimation in "internet use" using three timepoints (years 2008-2010) is explained.
-In the dataset, which is included in the `lavaan.survey` package as `liss`, a fourth timepoint, 2011, is also available.
-Adjust the model to the right so it also estimates the reliability in 2011.
+In the dataset, which is included in the `lavaan.survey` package as `liss`, a fourth timepoint, 2011, is also available (`cs11d247`).
+Adjust the model to the right to include `cs11d247` so it also estimates the reliability in 2011.

 The full study documentation as well as the raw data are publicly available at <http://www.lissdata.nl/dataarchive/study_units/view/6>.
 (BTW: LISS is an awesome publicly available longitudinal data source you should definitely check out if you're ever looking for high-quality social science data)